howard-haowen/blog.ai/_posts/draft2021-07-17-StackEdit-makes-blogging-in-Markdown-easy-peasy.md

 ## Add a workspace

 Once you're on **StackEdit**, clicking on **START WRITING** is all that needs to be done to, umm..., start writing in Markdown.
-But what comes next is not that straightforw
+But what comes next is not that straightforward.
+To syn your `.md` files to a folder o